cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 ##### **SAML**

 The Cypress Dashboard can integrate with your identity provider via SAML.
-In addition to the documentation below, refer to your provider’s official documentation for configuring a SAML integration.
+In addition to the documentation below, refer to your provider's official documentation for configuring a SAML integration.

 <DocsImage src="/img/dashboard/organizations/enterprise-SSO-SAML.png" alt="SAML SSO" ></DocsImage>